Updated for 2026 | By IgoumenitsaSTAY

 Planning your stay?
 We've handpicked the best accommodation in Igoumenitsa — verified by a local Superhost, close to the port, city center, and beaches. 👉 Where to stay in Igoumenitsa

-Bella Vraka Beach — The Most Photographed Beach in Thesprotia (Sivota, 25 km)
+Bella Vraka Beach — the most photographed beach in Thesprotia (Sivota, 25 km)

-Distance from city: 25 km via Sivota | Best for: Photography, adventure, swimming
+Distance: 25 km via Sivota | Best for: photography, swimming, families

-Mega Drafi Beach — The Hidden Gem (Perdika, 35 km)
+Mega Drafi Beach — the hidden gem (Perdika, ~35 km)

-Distance from city: ~35 km | Best for: Solitude, wild swimming, boat trips
+Distance: ~35 km | Best for: solitude, wild swimming, boat trips

-Karavostasi Beach — Long, Sandy, and Spacious (Perdika, 32 km)
+Karavostasi Beach — long, sandy, and spacious (Perdika, 32 km)

 Igoumenitsa is a modern city — rebuilt after the Second World War — but it has more texture and character than most first-time visitors expect.
 The waterfront is genuinely beautiful.
 The hill above the city holds a Venetian castle.
 The streets behind the port are full of ordinary Greek life: bakeries, kafeneions, small shops, the smell of coffee and bread in the morning.
 Exploring the city on foot takes no more than a few hours, but it leaves a strong impression.